 A response to the Syrian regime’s suspected chemical attack on civilians, the “precision strikes” were meant to deter Assad from any further use of internationally banned weapons.
 By taking out the three facilities — the Barzah research and development center in Damascus and two storage bunkers near Homs — the allies had cut out the heart of Syria’s chemical weapons production capability, defense officials said.

 “Important infrastructure was destroyed, which will result in a setback for the Syrian regime,” Gen. James Dunford, chairman of the Joint Chiefs of Staff, said at a Pentagon press briefing.
 “They will lose years of research and development data, specialized equipment and expensive chemical weapons precursors.”

 President Donald Trump was effusive in his praise for the operation, calling it “perfectly executed” in a tweet on Saturday.

 “Could not have had a better result.
 Mission Accomplished!”
-Trump wrote, evoking memories of former President George W. Bush’s fateful announcement about the end of combat operation in Iraq in 2003.
+Trump wrote, evoking memories of former President George W. Bush’s fateful announcement about the end of combat operations in Iraq in 2003.

 “As we work in civilian pharmaceutical and chemical research, we did not expect that we would be hit,” said the engineer, who was identified only as Sayed.